freundTech/logi-z407-reverse-engineering/doc/Protocol.md

 # Protocol

 The dial remote communicates with the speakers using Bluetooth Low Energy's (BLE) Generic Attribute Profile (GATT).
-The Speaker serves as the GATT server with the client serving as a GATT client.
+The speaker serves as the GATT server with the remote serving as a GATT client.

 ## Connection Establishment